cskevint/interview/domino.md

 1. You can use base JavaScript libraries such as jQuery, underscore.js, Backbone.js, etc.
 2. Submit code in a [JSFiddle](http://jsfiddle.net) so that it can be easily viewed and analyzed.

+### Evaluation

+What will be evaluated in addition to the correct of your solution is the style and architecture of your code.